 Critical Care for Critical Assets

-Health-care sector all over the world is undoubtedly one of the most critical consumer of energy, requiring uninterrupted supply for its support systems like ICU, OT, CPAP, Pulse oximeters, Ventilators, Robotic Systems, USG-ECG machines etc.,.
+Health-care sector all over the world is undoubtedly one of the most critical consumers of energy, requiring uninterrupted supply for its support systems like ICU, OT, CPAP, Pulse oximeters, Ventilators, Robotic Systems, USG-ECG machines etc.,

 - Compromised patient safety